Characterization of decay rates for discrete operator semigroups: Relation between semigroup decay and resolvent growth

 Define $f(s) \coloneqq s^n(1-s)^{\alpha}$ for $0\leq s \leq 1$.
 Then

 for all $s \in [0,1)$.
 Therefore,

 From \eqref{eq:quasi_bound} and \eqref{eq:f_bound_quasi}, we conclude that statement (i) holds. \end{proof}

 The estimate \eqref{eq:spectrum_bound} is satisfied for operators similar to quasi-multiplication operators studied in \cite[Section~5]{Ng2020}.
 Typical examples of quasi-multiplication operators are normal operators on Hilbert spaces and multiplication operators on $L^p$-spaces with $1 \leq p < \infty$.
-An analytic Toeplitz operator on $H^2(\mathbb{T})$, which is not normal in general, is also a quasi-multiplication operator; see \cite[Example~5.1]{Ng2020}.
+An analytic Toeplitz operator on $H^2(\mathbb{T})$, which is not normal in general, is also a quasi-multiplication operator, as shown in \cite[Example~5.1]{Ng2020}.